-If the network receives a (EGPRS) PACKET DOWNLINK ACK/NACK or EGPRS PACKET DOWNLINK ACK/NACK TYPE 2 or EGPRS PACKET DOWNLINK ACK/NACK TYPE 3 or EGPRS PACKET DOWNLINK ACK/NACK DLMC or EC-EGPRS PACKET DOWNLINK ACK/NACK message for the TBF, or if EMST is used, for the RLC entity before its timer T3191 expires, and if retransmissions are required, then the network stops timer T3191 for the TBF, or if EMST is used, for the RLC entity and retransmits necessary RLC data blocks according to the ARQ protocol before re-initiating the release of the downlink TBF, or if EMST is used, of the RLC entity.
+If the network receives a (EGPRS) PACKET DOWNLINK ACK/NACK or EGPRS PACKET DOWNLINK ACK/NACK TYPE 2 or EGPRS PACKET DOWNLINK ACK/NACK TYPE 3 or EGPRS PACKET DOWNLINK ACK/NACK DLMC or EC PACKET DOWNLINK ACK/NACK message for the TBF, or if EMST is used, for the RLC entity before its timer T3191 expires, and if retransmissions are required, then the network stops timer T3191 for the TBF, or if EMST is used, for the RLC entity and retransmits necessary RLC data blocks according to the ARQ protocol before re-initiating the release of the downlink TBF, or if EMST is used, of the RLC entity.
 The FBI is set to '1' only if the RLC data block with the highest BSN' of the TBF, or if EMST is used, of the RLC entity is retransmitted.
 If no retransmission is required, the network shall stop timer T3191 for the TBF, or if EMST is used, for the RLC entity and start or restart timer T3193 for the TBF, or if EMST is used, of the RLC entity.
 When T3193 expires the network shall release the TBF, or if EMST is used, the associated RLC entity.

 If timer T3191 expires for the TBF, then the network shall release the TBF, or if EMST is used, the associated RLC entity.